gscho/chef-web-docs/content/debug.md

 override[:test][:source] = 'attributes override'
 ```

-To debug the location in which the value of `node[:test][:source]` is
-set, use chef-shell and run a command similar to:
+To debug the location in which the value of `node[:test][:source]` is set, use chef-shell and run a command similar to:

 ```none
 pp node.debug_value('test', 'source')
 ```

-This will pretty-print return all of the attributes and sub-attributes
-as an array of arrays; `:not_present` is returned for any attribute
-without a value:
+This will pretty-print return all the attributes and sub-attributes as an array of arrays; `:not_present` is returned for any attribute without a value:

 ```bash
 [['set_unless_enabled?', false],